 Types of Foot & Ankle Arthritis

 There are three different types of foot and ankle arthritis, each with different causes and symptoms.
-No matter which type of ankle arthritis is causing you pain, our podiatrists offer convenient, expert treatment at our locations in Des Moines and Mason City.
+No matter which type of ankle arthritis is causing you pain, our podiatrists offer convenient, expert treatment at our locations in Des Moines, Mason City, and Pella.

 - Osteoarthritis: This type of foot and ankle arthritis is more common for older individuals, typically 50 years and above.
 It occurs when the cartilage between the foot and ankle joints deteriorates.
 The cartilage is what enables our bones to smoothly move over each other, creating a pain-free range of motion.
 As it goes away, pain and stiffness become very present.
 Osteoarthritis can occur in one foot and not the other.
 You may hear this type referred to as the “wear and tear” arthritis.